Salicylic acid is a sexy little number, that has some wonderful results on the skin.

 For more juicy gossip on the benefits of salicylic acid follow this link.

-Gels, lotions, ointments, peels and even shampoos, these formulas come in many different strengths, from 0.5 percent to strong concentrations of 30 percent.
+When it comes to skincare products, salicylic comes in many different forms; Gels, lotions, ointments, peels and even shampoos, these formulas also come in many different strengths, from 0.5 per cent to strong concentrations of 30 per cent.

-Whilst this may sound counter-intuitive, a concentration of around 1-2 percent, will give the skin a pH of around 4.5 to 5.5, this pH, will help to keep the acid mantle micro flora intact.
+To get the best results from your product, it should be used in low concentrations and over longer periods; whilst this may sound counter-intuitive, a concentration of around 1-2 per cent, will give your skin a pH of around 4.5 to 5.5, this pH, will help to keep your acid mantle and its delicate microflora intact.

-The Naked truth
+The naked truth

-Some people are actually intolerant to this ingredient, which is a recognized condition known as salicylate sensitivity, secondly, many cheaper formulas contain too much Salicylic acid,
+Salicylic Acid has been known to cause sensitivity and inflammation.
+Some people are actually intolerant to this ingredient, which is a recognized condition known as salicylate sensitivity.

-Too much of a good thing can be bad, and that is especially true of salicylic acid.
+After all, too much of a good thing can be bad, and that is especially true of salicylic acid.